gatsby-inc/gatsby-starter-newsletter/README.md

 ### Form submission API endpoint

-Your job is to build an endpoint that can be used to process submitted form data.
-An example of the JSON payload you will be processing can be seen below.
+Your job is to setup a new Node.js server and build an endpoint that can be used to process submitted form data.
+The UI is expecting to send a `POST` to `http://localhost:3000/newsletter-signup`.
+An example of the JSON payload you will be processing can be seen below:

 ```json
 {